Chapplication/chatty-friend/docs/troubleshooting.md

 ### 🔇 "Chatty Friend doesn't respond to wake word"

 **Symptoms:**
-- Hear intial tones but no response when saying "Hey Jarvis"
+- Hear intial tones but no response when saying "Amanda" or "Oliver"

 **Solutions:**